You can also study this course:

-Modules are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates and are supported by e-learning material delivered through the Virtual Learning Environment.
+Students will study four modules per semester and are delivered through a blend of lectures, interactive seminars, workshops, small-group activities and debates, and are supported by e-learning material delivered through the Virtual Learning Environment.

 Assessment methods are those considered most appropriate to the nature of the programme.
 For example, the likelihood of any employee within the travel or aviation industries being called upon to write an essay is minimal.
-However, the ability to write structured, focused, well researched, analytical, evaluative or informative reports and make well prepared, coherent, focused presentations is an undeniable asset to those seeking employment in the industry
+However, the ability to write structured, well researched, analytical, or informative reports and presentations is an undeniable asset to those seeking employment in the industry.